bobbingwide/oik/README.md

 Some plugins have been created as separate plugins (e.g. uk-tides).
 Others have been changed so that you can activate them by changing oik settings, so are no longer activatable.

 ## Changelog
+# 3.3.0
+* Fixed: Fix $bw_email_paypay typo.
+Leave the tests to later, https://github.com/bobbingwide/oik/issues/123
+* Changed: Update tests to cater for Genesis-OIK v1.1.1 replacing v1.0.8
+* Changed: Wrapped some more LSB's in a span.
+Belt and braces., https://github.com/bobbingwide/oik/issues/115
+* Changed: Attempt to improve performance for Parent Page pull down for hierarchical post types, https://github.com/bobbingwide/oik/issues/115
+* Changed: Update capture_scripts for WordPress 5.0 but not Gutenberg., https://github.com/bobbingwide/oik/issues/97
+* Tested: With WordPress 5.0.3
+* Tested: With Gutenberg 4.9.0
+* Tested: With PHP 7.2

 # 3.2.9
 * Fixed: Prevent nested shortcode expansion of [bw_code shortcode] as [shortcode], https://github.com/bobbingwide/oik/issues/115
 * Changed: Add bw_basic_spam_check logic for [bw_code bw_contact_form], https://github.com/bobbingwide/oik/issues/116